Contesting a Will in Victoria

 A person may challenge a Will in Victoria if they are:

-Time Limits for Challenging a Will – in Victoria, a challenge to the validity of a Will must be initiated by lodgement of a caveat prior to probate being applied for by the executor or within Six (6) months from the date of Probate being granted by the Supreme Court of Victoria.
+Time Limits for Challenging a Will – in Victoria, a challenge to the validity of a Will must be initiated by lodgement of a caveat before probate is applied for by the executor or within six (6) months from the date of Probate being granted by the Supreme Court of Victoria.

 2. If Probate has been granted – see immediately Wills & Estate Lawyers.

-3. If Probate has not yet been applied, you can check the Supreme Court of Victoria website for the advertisement details of the notice of intention to issue Probate.
+3. If Probate has not yet been applied for, you can check the Supreme Court of Victoria website for the advertisement details of the notice of intention to issue Probate.

 4. If you locate the advertisement, lodge a caveat if required.
 A caveat is a warning placed on a Court file that prevents the Court from granting probate or administration.